railsuser2014/openobject-doc-book-en/0/index.rst

 Lastly, such software has arisen from the blend of high code quality, well-judged architecture and use of free technologies.
-In fact, you may be surprised (if you're an IT person) to find that the download size of Open ERP is only around 6 MB.
+In fact, you may be surprised (if you're an IT person) to find that the download size of OpenERP is only around 6 MB.
 When that's expanded during installation its size is mostly attributable to all the official translations that are packaged with it, not the operating code.
 We've moved a long way from
 the days when the only people who could be expected to benefit from ERP were the owners of a widget